Porturple/OctoScript/README.md

 # Important News
-This page is now deprecated.
-To get the latest version of OctoScript, please visit https://github.com/JohnSpahr/OctoScript.
+We are no longer working on this project.
+This page is up for historical reasons.